praneeshlabs/BioFlow-Compiler/README.md

 ### The "Golden Path" tuning strategy

-Rather than promising to parse *any* protocol on earth (and quietly failing on most of them), ProtocolForge is tuned against three protocols chosen for real 96-well complexity and branching:
+Rather than promising to parse *any* protocol on earth (and quietly failing on most of them), BioFlow is tuned against three protocols chosen for real 96-well complexity and branching:

 1. **Sandwich ELISA** (`elisa`) — 13 steps, 5 wash cycles, a standard